 • Fuel must not be stored near any sources of artificially produced heat which could cause the fuel to ignite, and must never be stored inside or under a living area such as a camper or RV.

-Fire Suppression Notes
+Fire Extinguishers & Fire Suppression

 • A flammable liquid fire (including petroleum and other products) burns at the surface of the material, as it is vaporized by the fire or ambient heat.
 Do not use water on a liquid fuel fire.
 Applying water merely spreads the flaming liquid over a wider area, where it vaporizes more rapidly, intensifying the fire.